Usaghir/Java/README.md

 In this repository you will find:

-* Solution to the programming challenges of some of the chapters in this book (not all).
+* Solution to the some programming challenges (chapters 1 to 7) in this book (not all).
 * Some small projects based on the learning outcome from this book.

 Note: Every one is welcome to contribute to this repository to solve the programming challenges or edit existing challenges with improved code. or want to add some relevant projects.